-Risks Related to Legal, Regulatory, Accounting, and Tax Matters accounting guidance may cause us to experience greater volatility in our quarterly and annual results.
+Risks Related to Legal, Regulatory, Accounting, and Tax Matters

+The nature of our business requires the application of accounting guidance that requires management to make estimates and assumptions.
+Reported results under GAAP may vary from key metrics used to measure our business.
+Additionally, changes in accounting guidance may cause us to experience greater volatility in our quarterly and annual results.
 If we are unsuccessful in adapting to and interpreting the requirements of new guidance, or in clearly explaining to stockholders how new guidance affects reporting of our results of operations, our stock price may decline.